 What is ustekinumab (Stelara Injection)?

-Ustekinumab is an immunosuppressant that reduces the effects of a substance in the body that can cause inflammation.
+Ustekinumab is an immunosuppressant that reduces the effects of a chemical substance in the body that can cause inflammation.

 Ustekinumab is used to treat plaque psoriasis (raised, silvery flaking of the skin) in adults.